aayushrajput96/Portfolio/README.md

 # Portfolio
 It is my web portfolio.
+Its all about my skills and technical knowledge gathered from different resources.